knaidu/problem-solving/arrays/non-uniform_random_number.md

 # Non-uniform random number
-You are given numbers from t0.. tn and probabilities from p0.. pn which sum upto 1.
+You are given numbers from t0.. tn and probabilities from p0.. pn which sum up to 1.
-Given a random number generator that generates random numbers uniformly between [0,1], how would generate a number in T which obey the spsecified probabilities.
+Given a random number generator that generates random numbers uniformly between [0,1], how would generate a number in T which obey the specified probabilities.

 ## Solution
 - Hint: Think of placing the probabilities along the number line and picking